Image without description

 These are not personality quirks.
 The CVF did not emerge from studying individual architects; it emerged from studying what makes organisations effective.
 That the four archetypes map so neatly onto it shows that each stance is a legitimate and necessary mode of operation.
 Individuals may have a default stance, but the stances themselves are structural, not optional.

-The mapping also reveals something the original quote does not: that these stances are not evenly distributed in most organisations.
-The Tower and the Bridge Builder tend to be undervalued in environments that reward delivery and compliance — precisely the environments where architecture functions most often operate.
+The mapping also shows something the quote does not: these stances are not evenly distributed in most organisations.
+The Tower and the Bridge Builder tend to be undervalued in environments that reward delivery and compliance.
+Precisely the environments where architecture functions most often operate.
 The Gatekeeper is structurally incentivised by risk and audit culture.
 The Fix-It is structurally incentivised by incidents and deadlines.
-The result is that the two control-oriented stances tend to crowd out the two flexibility-oriented ones — not because organisations choose this, but because the reward structures quietly select for it.
-That is the gap worth watching.

 References

-Quinn, R. E., & Rohrbaugh, J. (1983).
-A spatial model of effectiveness criteria: Towards a competing values approach to organizational analysis.
-Management Science, 29(3), 363–377.
+Quinn, R.E. and Rohrbaugh, J. A spatial model of effectiveness criteria: towards a competing values approach to organizational analysis.
+Management Science, 29(3), 1983.

-Quinn, R. E. (1988).
+Quinn, R.E.
 Beyond Rational Management: Mastering the Paradoxes and Competing Demands of High Performance.
-Jossey-Bass.
+Jossey-Bass, 1988.

 Other posts